Introduced to fishing and trout before I was 10,

-I am not a novelist or short story writer but a teller of stories.
+…or short story writer but a teller of stories.
 True stories.
 In retirement I have found the time to reflect on all I have experienced, to review the journals and binders filled with notes and letters.
-To polish, (but not too much), the book for beginners: How to Fly Fish for Trout, which I wrote years earlier.
+To polish (but not too much) the book for beginners: How to Fly Fish for Trout, which I wrote years earlier (it has since sold over 5000 copies).
 To organize and edit letters to a friend into a series of three books titled Letters to Mack.
-And other books, more personal than publishable.
+My latest is How to Improve Your Fly Fishing & Catching.

 I am grateful for the self-publishing outlets we have today as I could not get the attention of the traditional publishers.
 I hope you enjoy my work.

 I live near the Long Island Sound (and all those stripers) with my wife of many years.
 My sons and their families, including 3 grandchildren, are within reach – which makes me about as lucky a guy as you are destined to meet.